celsiusnarhwal/poetry-source-env/README.md

-# poetry-env-source
+# poetry-source-env

-poetry-env-source is a Poetry plugin that allows for [package sources](https://python-poetry.org/docs/repositories/#package-sources) to be defined in environment variables.
+poetry-source-env is a Poetry plugin that allows for [package sources](https://python-poetry.org/docs/repositories/#package-sources) to be defined in environment variables.
 This lets you define private package sources for your project without exposing their URLs in `pyproject.toml`.